AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/c-html5-20-ecatalog-viewer-customizingviewer.md

    }
    ```

-1. Contains only rules specific for mobile phones with high resolution screens.
+1. Contains only rules specific for mobile phones with high-resolution screens.

    ```
    @media only screen and (max-device-width:9in) and (max-device-height:9in) and (-webkit-min-device-pixel-ratio: 1.5),